OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/enterprise-architect.md

 <div align="center"><img src="../assets/EA_Image_8.png" alt="" width="900"></div>

 * For configuring links on the basis of directions, corresponding link types should be mapped.
-For example, for basic link type `Dependency` the other four link types available in {{ spaceName }} are:
+For example, for basic link type `Dependency` the other four link types available in <code class="expression">space.vars.SITENAME</code> are:
   * Dependency__Bi-Directional
   * Dependency__Unspecified
   * Dependency__From